Near-Resonance-Induced Caustics and Scaling Laws in a Quantum Kicked Rotor: Introduction

-The QKR dynamics exhibit remarkable parallels with optical systems, where a kicking potential can be effectively modeled by periodic optical gratings (or thin lenses) \cite{Nye1999, Hecht2016}.
-This analogy is further supported by previous studies showing that a quantum rotor under single delta-pulse excitation can generate characteristic caustic structures, similar to the focusing of optical thin lenses \cite{Averbukh2001, Leibscher2002, Mumford2017}.
-Based on the similarity between optics and QKR systems, the well-established formation mechanism of optical caustics \cite{Berry1980, Berry1976} thus suggests that similar structural features might also emerge in the QKR phase space, governed by analogous catastrophe theory.
-This theoretical correspondence enables the QKR model to bridge optical caustics and nonlinear dynamical systems.
-The study of caustics in the QKR system could offer valuable insights into the universal mechanisms involved in the regularity-to-chaos transition.
+The QKR dynamics show notable parallels with optical systems, in which the kicking potential can be effectively modeled as periodic optical gratings (or thin lenses)~\cite{Nye1999, Hecht2016}.
+This analogy is further supported by previous studies, which have demonstrated that a single delta-pulse-excited quantum rotor generates characteristic caustic structures analogous to the focusing effect of optical thin lenses~\cite{Averbukh2001, Leibscher2002, Mumford2017}.
+Building on the optical-QKR similarity, the well-established optical caustic formation mechanism~\cite{Berry1976, Berry1980} suggests that analogous structural features may emerge in the QKR phase space, via a combination of catastrophe and chaos theory.
+This theoretical correspondence allows the QKR to bridge optical caustics and nonlinear dynamical systems.
+Investigating caustics in the QKR may therefore provide valuable insights into the universal mechanisms underlying the transition from regularity to chaos.

-In this paper, we investigate the quantum rotor dynamics driven by continuous delta-kick sequences and observe the caustic structures with remarkable spatiotemporal periodicity in the near-resonant regime.
-We establish a comprehensive path integral framework employing the stationary phase approximation to provide rigorous analytical justification for these numerical findings.
-We further discuss the implications of these findings and their possible experimental observations.
-The paper is structured as follows.
-Sec.~\ref{sec-2} presents the dynamical evolution of the QKR through numerical simulations.
-Sec.~\ref{sec-3} provides the theoretical interpretation of the recurring cusp caustics, and Sec.~\ref{sec-4} summarizes our conclusions.
+In this paper, we examine the dynamics of a quantum rotor under a sequence of delta kicks and identify caustic structures that exhibit remarkable spatiotemporal periodicity in the near-resonant regime.
+We develop a comprehensive path integral framework, based on the stationary phase approximation, to provide rigorous analytical validation of these numerical findings.
+We further discuss the implications of these results and their relevance to experimental realization.
+This paper is organized as follows.
+Sec.~\ref{sec-2} details the dynamical evolution of the QKR via numerical simulations.
+Sec.~\ref{sec-3} offers a theoretical interpretation of the observed recurring cusp caustics, and Sec.~\ref{sec-4} summarizes our conclusions.